lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

 Localisation and Adding Translations
 ====================================
-The LSBQe is designed to allow easy implementation of interfaces in any language you choose.
+All tasks in the L'ART Research Client are designed to allow easy implementation of interfaces in any language you choose.

-At the moment, the languages available are **English, German, Greek, Italian,** and **Welsh**.
+At the moment, the languages available depend on the specific task.
+The LSBQe, for example, is available in **English, German, Greek, Italian,** and **Welsh**.
 The setup is for four bilingual communities: **Welsh-English, Lombard-Italian, Moselle Franconian-German**, and **Greek-English:**

 .. figure:: tutfigures/tutfigure1.png